samikshamodi/TwoPassAssembler/README.md

 ## Usage
 * The program is written in Python 3.6.9
+* Download this repository
-* Open terminal and navigate to the directory where the files are saved.
+* Open terminal and navigate to the directory where the files are saved
 * Type python main.py
 * Enter input file name when asked.